Ryan-Fletcher-Professional/Road-Traffic-Control-Experiment/readme.md

 TODO:
 Use latest data model of Ingolstadt in our traffic simulation Could collect extra statistics within reward functions like CO2 Emissions.
+Complete the generation of the number of vehicles stopped and the system total waiting time for FTSC.
+Need to gather rest of the data.